Prediction of number of passengers for an airline using LSTM

 Create training and testing dataset

-We are going to predict the (i)th value in the dataset on the basis of (i-1)th value.
-That means we are going to look back by 1 to predict the next value.
-Hence we are creating a function get_data() to create dataX and dataY for the training as well as the testing data.
+The model predicts the (i)th value based on the (i-1)th value, looking back by 1 to predict the next value.
+The function get_data() creates dataX and dataY for both the training and testing data.

 def get_data(dataset, look_back):